KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

-Since services are lazy and resolved when they're used for the first time, you should set up any custom services as early as possible, to ensure that the dependency graph is properly resolved.
+Since services are lazy and resolved when they're used for the first time, you should set up any custom services as early as possible.